apike/allenpike.com/_posts/2024-04-30-sell-or-build-first.markdown

 If you sell first, though, you’re forced to talk to customers.
 You have to research your target market, develop and refine an approach for explaining what pain you’re solving in a way that resonates, and overcome customers’ objections.

 Building first makes it possible to defer all this.
 You might tell yourself, “I basically know what they want, I already talked to customers, so let’s just focus on getting a solid v1 ready.”
-This is dangerous thinking, because it can lead to not showing critical eyes what you’re building for way too long.
+This is dangerous thinking, because it can lead to not putting critical eyes on what you’re building for way too long.

 In that same interview, Dennis vividly described what it feels like to put rough, early versions of your product in front of customers for feedback: